Vaccination and Homeopathy

 Diphtheria antitoxin is an antidote taken from horse blood, and is said to inactivate the diphtheria poison and prevent serious disease if given early enough after infection.
 The above graph makes it look as if it played a major role in reducing mortality from diphtheria.
 The graph below undermines this impression by showing what had happened in the 15 years preceding its introduction.
 In England and Wales, the number of deaths from diphtheria rose 20% in the 15 years following the introduction of the diphtheria antitoxin in 1894, and the fatality rate among those treated with antitoxin was 14%, compared with 6% among those who were not (Null & Feldman, 2007).

-Deaths from diphtheria and croup in New York City from 1880 to 1911. (www.healthsentinel.com)
+Deaths from several diseases in New York City from 1880 to 1911. (healthsentinel.com)

 The following four graphs are reproduced courtesy of Dr Isaac Golden (2005, pp. 54-61).